 When leaders are creating a culture of performance they need to keep an eye on their teams and individuals to make sure that they stay in the optimum performance zone.

-The ideal mix are periods of stretch followed by periods of comfort to embed learning to allow people to ‘catch their breath’.
+The ideal mix is periods of stretch followed by periods of comfort to embed learning to allow people to ‘catch their breath’.

 Gallup also says that two-thirds of employees feel no meaningful attachment to the company and their job.
 Worse, 20-25% are actively disengaged, and busy acting out their discontentment, undermining what their colleagues achieve.